MihailMatveichuk/rsschool-cv/cv.md

 * work with requirements (review, changing and improvement) ;
 * quality control of products at all stages of its life cycle according to International and State standards;
 * working with design, technological and programming documentation.<br/>
-Much time I have started learning different programming languages when I have been student, <br/>
-I have been studing in Master's degree course and then.
-But only for 3 month as I have realised that JS is a more suitable and more understandable language for me. <br/>
-I am held much time for learning and programming, because changing of my currently job is my <br/> main goal!
+Much time I have started learning different programming languages when I have been student, ve been studing in Master's degree course and then.
+But only for 3 month as I have realised that JS is a more suitable and more understandable language for me.
+I am held much time for learning and programming, because changing of my currently job is my main goal!
 I will be so appreciative if I can become a part of large programming family!<br/>
 ### My soft skills:
 * highly motivated;
 * hardworking person;